 And later on in the afternoon, you will enjoy a boat cruise on the Kazinga channel which connects lake Edward to lake George.

 The Kazinga channel is habitat to one of the biggest populations of hippopotami in Africa with numerous elephants, buffaloes and other animals which gather to drink water.

 The channel also attracts several water birds like the Pelicans and the African Fish Eagle.

 Day 5 — Transfer to Bwindi Impenetrable Forest National Park

 Start this day by travelling to the famous Bwindi Forest driving through the Ishasha region.
-In here, you’re likely to see the exceptional tree climbing lions.
-Basing on the time of arrival, you may tour around the lodge to enjoy the spectacular sights of the mountain streams or visit the neighboring villages.
+In here, you’re likely to see the exceptional tree-climbing lions.
+Basing on the time of arrival, you may tour around the lodge to enjoy the spectacular sights of the mountain streams or visit the neighbouring villages.